CowDotDev/MrMackey/.swm/discordjs-client-login.fp2es.sw.md

 <br/>

-This [[sym-text:interactionCreate(c12f52a8-cae2-4b72-8840-897b013e85a2)]] is responsible for handle select menu interactions.
+This `interactionCreate`[<sup id="ZXWYDD">↓</sup>](#f-ZXWYDD) is responsible for handle select menu interactions.
 Currently, the only implementation of a select menu is when a user attempts to update an existing custom command.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/lib/client.ts
 ```typescript